yihui/yihui.org/content/en/2018-08-09-make-active-binding.md

 Then when you type `open` in the R console, your current working directory should be opened in your file viewer.
 This example only works on macOS.
 For other OSes, you need other commands (perhaps `xdg-open` for Linux, and `shell.exec()` for Windows).

 The object can be viewed as an alias of a function, in which you can run arbitrary commands.
 The only advantage of using active bindings in this case is that it saves you a pair of parentheses, because typically you would define a function instead: `open = function() system('open .')`, and call `open()`.
 Perhaps being cool is also an advantage.

+## Appendix: choose a type of pizza

+Colin Fay wrote a blog post on [active bindings (and pizza)](https://colinfay.me/ractivebinfing/) last year, which I believe is a much better tutorial than my post here.
+I recommend you to read that post, too.